asche1/PyCrystalField/README.md

 Please cite   A. Scheie, "PyCrystalField" https://github.com/asche1/PyCrystalField (2018).

+### Update (Dec.
+19, 2019) to version 2.0

+Optimized the PyCrystalField neutron spectrum function for the effective J basis so that it runs over an order of magnitude faster.
+Fits that previously took 40 minutes now take 4 minutes.

 # Description

 This code is for doing single-ion crystal field calculations on Rare Earth ions using the Stevens Operators formalism.
 It can also do calculations on transition metal ions, though the code has not been cross-checked in that regime.
 The math is based on M. Hutchings, Solid State Physics, 16 , 227 (1964).